• Skip to primary navigation

 • Remove from the pan and brush with melted butter.

-• For the curry: Season the shrimp with salt and garam masala and toss well.
+• Season the shrimp with salt and garam masala and toss well.
 Heat a tablespoon of oil in a large, deep frying pan and brown the shrimp on both sides.
 Remove and set aside.
+(I sometimes skip this step and add the shrimp to the sauce after it has thickened and allow to poach for 2-3 minutes, as shown in the video.)

 • To make the sauce, melt the butter in the pan then add the onions.
 Cook until soft and translucent.
 Add the garlic, ginger and spices and cook for another 30 seconds.

-• Add the stock, sugar, cream and lemon juice.
+• Add the cream, sugar and lemon juice.
 Bring the sauce to a simmer then allow to cook for 7-10 minutes or until the sauce has reduced slightly.
 I prefer the sauce to be a little looser in consistency but you can thicken the sauce with cornstarch/corn flour if you prefer a thicker sauce.

 • Once the sauce is the consistency you like, add the shrimp back in to the sauce and allow to cook for 1-2 minutes.
 Season to taste.